Fridge003/Fridge003/README.md

 Welcome to my GitHub profile! 🌟

-I'm Baizhou Zhang, an engineer working on AI Infrastructure.
+I'm Baizhou Zhang, an engineer working for RadixArk, focusing on LLM inference insfrastructure.
 Before that I graduated from UC San Diego (MS) and Peking University (BS).
 I once worked at Nvidia CuDNN team, Baidu Paddle team and ColossalAI team as intern.

 I'm interested in the area of machine learning systems and high performance computation.
 Here are the list of open source projects I have worked on: